dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 ```

 ![plot of chunk 20190505_benchmarkfunction](https://dieghernan.github.io/assets/img/blog/20190505_benchmarkfunction-1.webp)

-It can be seen a difference in terms of performance, noting that `test100` has 15 polygons decomposed in 914 sub-strings while `test50` has 80 polygons to 8,414 sub-strings.
-In that sense, the original `st_cast` is much faster, although this solution may work well in most cases.
+There is a difference in performance: `test100` has 15 polygons decomposed
+into 914 substrings, while `test50` has 80 polygons decomposed into 8,414
+substrings.
+In that sense, the original `st_cast` is much faster, although
+this solution may work well in most cases.